Create a function in the Azure portal that runs on a schedule

-Learn how to use Azure Functions to create a function that runs based a schedule that you define.
+Learn how to use the Azure portal to create a function that runs serverless on Azure based on a schedule that you define.

 To complete this tutorial:

 - If you don't have an Azure subscription, create a free account before you begin.

 From the Azure portal menu or the Home page, select Create a resource.

 In the New page, select Compute > Function App.